What causes short stature? 16 possible conditions

-- X-ray of the growth plates in the left hand, to check that your child’s growth corresponds to his or her age
+- an X-ray of the growth plates in the left hand to check that your child’s growth corresponds to their age

-- complete blood count to check for any blood diseases
+- a complete blood count to check for any blood diseases

-- DNA analysis to check for Turner’s syndrome (in girls) and other genetic diseases
+- a DNA analysis to check for Turner syndrome in girls and other genetic diseases

 - blood tests to check for thyroid, liver, kidney, and other problems